openhab/openhab-docs/installation/security.md

 Running openHAB behind a reverse proxy allows you to access your openHAB runtime via port 80 (HTTP) and 443 (HTTPS).
 It also provides you a simple way of **protecting your server** with authentication and secure certificates.

-The good news is that [openHABian](openhabian) already comes with a preconfigured NGINX that can be used as a reverse proxy.
-For all others, please see the following chapters for a detailed description on how such a setup can be achieved.
+The good news is that [openHABian](openhabian) already offers the possibility to activate a preconfigured NGINX reverse proxy, which includes setting up authentication and a valid [Let's Encrypt](https://letsencrypt.org) certificate.

 #### Setting up NGINX